AldoCiaccini/tinySynth/README.md

 # tinySynth
-Basic VSTi Synthetizer using JUCE.
+basic VSTi Synthetizer using JUCE. read instruction.pdf for the project details and setup
-Inside \download directory the compiled code.